CompAndSave/hugo-decap-cas/content/posts/temp-slug-337.md

 One of the most common issues is when your printer fails to recognize the toner cartridge.
 This can happen for various reasons, including outdated firmware or when you [refill toner cartridge](https://www.wikihow.com/Refill-a-Laser-Printer-or-Copier-Toner-Cartridge).
 To fix the "Toner Cartridge Not Recognized" problem, follow these steps:

-**\- Turn Off the Printer.** First, turn off the printer and unplug it from the power source.
+**Step 1: Turn Off the Printer.** First, turn off the printer and unplug it from the power source.

-**\- Remove the Toner Cartridge.** Open the printer's cover and take out the toner cartridge.
+**Step 2: Remove the Toner Cartridge.** Open the printer's cover and take out the toner cartridge.

-**\- Inspect the Cartridge.** Check the cartridge for any visible damage, like scratches or loose parts.
+**Step 3: Inspect the Cartridge.** Check the cartridge for any visible damage, like scratches or loose parts.

-**\- Check the Printer Contacts.** Look inside the printer where the cartridge goes and clean the corresponding contacts with a clean, dry cloth if they are dirty.
+**Step 4: Check the Printer Contacts.** Look inside the printer where the cartridge goes and clean the corresponding contacts with a clean, dry cloth if they are dirty.
 This helps ensure a good connection.

-**\- Reinsert the Cartridge.** Put the toner cartridge back into the printer and ensure it's properly seated.
+**Step 5: Reinsert the Cartridge.** Put the toner cartridge back into the printer and ensure it's properly seated.

-**\- Power On the Printer.** Plug the printer back in, turn it on, and see if it recognizes the cartridge.
+**Step 6: Power On the Printer.** Plug the printer back in, turn it on, and see if it recognizes the cartridge.

-**\- Replace Cartridge.** If the problem persists, try a different toner cartridge to see if it's a cartridge-specific issue.
+**Step 7: Replace Cartridge.** If the problem persists, try a different toner cartridge to see if it's a cartridge-specific issue.

-**\- Update Printer Firmware.** Sometimes, updating your printer's software or firmware can resolve recognition issues.
+**Step 8: Update Printer Firmware.** Sometimes, updating your printer's software or firmware can resolve recognition issues.
 To update your printer’s firmware:

 * [HP Printer](https://support.hp.com/us-en/document/ish_1776648-1643972-16)
 * [Epson Printer](https://epson.com/support/updating-your-printers-firmware-using-epson-software-updater)